bdivya-9125/real-time-crash-detection-emergency-response-system/README.md

-# real-time-crash-detection-emergency-response-system
 Real-Time Crash Detection and Emergency Response System

 This project implements a complete AI-driven accident detection and emergency alert system using CCTV footage.
-A ResNet50 deep learning model identifies accident frames with high accuracy, while a MATLAB-based communication system guarantees reliable transmission of emergency alerts using adaptive modulation and Unequal Error Protection (UEP).
+A ResNet50 deep learning model identifies accident frames with high accuracy, while a MATLAB-based communication system ensures reliable transmission of emergency alerts using adaptive modulation and Unequal Error Protection (UEP).
-A WhatsApp-based alert mechanism automatically notifies the nearest hospitals and includes a fail-safe escalation logic to ensure timely medical response.
+A WhatsApp-based alert mechanism automatically notifies the nearest hospitals and includes a fail-safe escalation logic to guarantee timely medical response.

 🚀 Overview